 Björn Hurtig, Assange's Swedish lawyer, makes the extraordinary claims in a letter to his English-speaking co-counsel, made public by WikiLeaks in a link (opens in new tab) tweeted on micro-blogging site Twitter.

-Hurtig claims Director of Public Prosecutions, Marianne Ny, who today made a formal request for a court order authorising Assange’s arrest, has refused repeated requests to hand over the evidence against Assange.
-He claims to have made a formal request for the documents in writing on 14th September, which has so far gone unanswered – in breach, he says, of Swedish law.
+Hurtig claims Director of Public Prosecutions, Marianne Ny, who today made a formal request for a court order authorising Assange's arrest (opens in new tab), has refused repeated requests to hand over the evidence against Assange.
+He claims to have made a formal request for the documents in writing on 14th September, which has so far gone unanswered - in breach, he says, of Swedish law.

 He also claims that Sweden is in breach of the European Convention on Human Rights, having failed to adequately inform Assange of the accusations against him in his native language.